battyone/hvision/README.md

 Build HVision
 -------------
-HVision uses maven build system, Java version 1.7 and OpenCV, so make sure you install them first.
+HVision uses maven build system, Java version 1.7 and OpenCV (tested on OpenCV 2.4.9), so make sure you install them first.
 And offcourse you will need Hadoop if you plan to run HVision on Hadoop, for local mode you don't need Hadoop.

 To build HVision clone the depot or download the zip file from GitHub into your machine, and run the following: